Summer Bridge Program at

 Saint Paul College offers many resources that can help you succeed in college and beyond.
 Through Summer Bridge, you have an opportunity to learn about resources and services for students such as tutoring, counseling, career services, Power of You, TRIO, Title III and Pathway Advising.

-If you meet all the program requirements, you will receive a Chromebook or a $150 scholarship toward your fall semester tuition.
+If you meet all the program requirements, you will receive a $150 scholarship toward your fall semester tuition.

 * Individuals who wish to participate in the Summer Bridge Program should contact